GlueCoders/linux101/docs/index.md

 - env : Prints all environment variables
 - ifconfig : Prints ip configuration
 - ping : Pings given host to check for connectivity
-- traceroute : Traces the route to given host by identifying all the network hops
+- traceroute / tracepath : Traces the route to given host by identifying all the network hops
+- netstat : To check network connections
+- ftp : Utility to transfer files using ftp protocol
+- ssh : Utility to connect to remote host over secured connection
+- sftp : FTP over secured protocol
+- scp : Utility to copy files from remote to local
+- touch : To update last accessed timestamp, or if given filename is non existent then it creates file
+- locate : Searches for filename from path database
+- updatedb : Updates the path database with new paths added
+- find : Finds the files or directories according to numerous options available
 -